slsa-framework/slsa/docs/spec/v1.0/threats.md

 An adversary introduces an unauthorized change to a build output through tampering of the build process; or introduces false information into the provenance.

+These threats are directly addressed by the SLSA Build track.

 <details><summary>Compromise build environment of subsequent build <span>(Build L3)</span></summary>